tatarize/potrace/README.md

 # License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.

-Furthermore, this is permitted to be relisensed under any terms the Peter Selinger's original Potrace is licensed under.
+Furthermore, this is permitted to be relicensed under any terms the Peter Selinger's original Potrace is licensed under.
 If he broadly publishes the software under a more permissive license this port should be considered licensed as such as well.
 Further, if you purchase a proprietary license for inclusion within commercial software under his Dual Licensing program your use of this software shall be under whatever terms he permits for that.
 Any contributions to this port must be made under equally permissive terms.

 "Potrace" is a trademark of Peter Selinger.